 The Corporation’s stockholders will take into consideration, among other factors, the following criteria approved by the Board for selecting nominees for election as directors of the Corporation.
 The Corporation’s stockholders will consider for nomination persons who:

 When considering a person for re-nomination as a director of the Corporation, the stockholders will consider, among other factors: the criteria for the nomination of directors; attendance, preparedness and overall contributions to the Board; and the needs of the Corporation.
 A person who is 75 years of age or older will not be nominated for election or re-election.

 The Board will contain at least two directors who are independent in accordance with the independence standards set forth below and applicable laws and regulations.
 A director will be considered independent only if the Board has affirmatively determined that the director has no direct or indirect material relationship with the Corporation that would impair his or her independent judgment.

-The Board will review factors affecting independence at the time a director is nominated for election or re-election.
+The Board will review factors affecting independence at the time a director is nominated for election or re-election, and upon a change in circumstances as appropriate.
 In making independence determinations, the Board will apply the following guidelines.